allanchua101/ipynta/docs/extractors/ZipExtractor.md

 Data scientists would usually compress their image datasets inside a zip file to achieve the following:

-- Reduce number of HTTP transactions required to upload datasets to remote storages
+- Reduce number of HTTP transactions required to upload/download datasets to/from remote storages
 - Reduce image dataset's size on disk

 ### Example Usage